- Do you want to treat or prevent urinary incontinence?

 - Improvements in vascularization of the lower limbs

-Hypopresive Techniques are global neuromyostatic techniques that adjust musculo-tendinous tension in visceral, parietal, and skeletal tissues.
 Hypopresive exercises are done in postures that reduce intra-abdominal pressure and stimulate an REFLEX contraction of the pelvic floor and core muscles.
-This is the key difference between Hypopresive exercises and any other exercise program for the core.
+This is the key difference between hypopresive exercises and any other exercise program for the core.
 All other programs (pilates, core stability, etc.) use VOLUNTARY contractions.

 The same applies to the abdominals.
-About 75% of the abdominal muscles are made up of type I fibers, thus, about 75% of our abdominal exercises should be using Hypopresives to stimulate these fibers.
-The rest of the abdominal training can include a mixture of methods to stimulate the other 25% of the muscle fibers.
+About 75% of the abdominal muscles are made up of type I fibers, thus, the majority of our exercises for the abdominal wall should be using exercises, such as hypopresives, to achieve reflex contractions.

 What becomes important is doing all this in a proper sequence.
 It is essential that the proper programming of the involuntary function of the core be established first before adding training for the voluntary function.
 In other words, the tonic tone of the core needs to be reprogrammed first before moving on to exercises for the phasic muscle fibers.
 This is because due to neural co-activation of the muscle fibers in these areas, the more hyperpresive exercises are done for the voluntary muscle fibers, the further the involuntary fibers will be deactivated.